 Binoculars or a spotting scope will also enhance your experience on Census Day, and improve the information that you provide.

-Please include a map of the lake where you conducted your survey.
+If you are sending back your results by mail, please include a map of the lake where you conducted your survey.

 Thank you for your time!